fsvh/pacifica-icon-theme/README.md

 Another Icon Theme for Linux.
 This pack is a mixture of many flavours like (Faenza/Faience, Moka, Nitrux, Elementary and more).

-You have two possibilities to download.

 If you like my work, invite me out for some [ice cream](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DZE89Z9SE5QSC).
 The work is large because there are many programs out there, help me to stay motivated.
 Consider a small donation please.
-[Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DZE89Z9SE5QSC) (you do not need a paypal account to use their services)
+[Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DZE89Z9SE5QSC) (you don't need a paypal account to use their services)

+###Installation

+You have two possibilities to install.

 ####1.
 Manually: